Matching Stucco Fog Coat: Why Touch-Ups Often Fail

 Get a free on-site assessment from a licensed contractor. $0 deposit, no obligation.

-If you buy a standard bag from Home Depot, it will not match.
-Professional matching requires a lab.
+If you buy a standard pre-mixed bag from Home Depot, it will not match.
+Professional matching requires a color lab.

 Step A: The Harvest

-We chisel a 2-inch sample of stucco from a discreet area (usually behind an AC unit or near the weep screed).
-This sample represents the current faded color of the home.
+We take a hammer and chisel and carefully remove a 2-inch square sample of the stucco from a very discreet area (usually hidden behind an AC unit compressor or down near the bottom weep screed).
+This physical sample represents the current, faded color of the home, not the original color.

 Step B: Lab Analysis